JakobEik/Genetic-Algorithm/README.md

 # Genetic-Algorithm
-Genetic Algorithm to create the design of a lamp which shines its bulb at a certain point in 3D space
+Genetic Algorithm to create the design of a lamp which shines its bulb at a certain point in 3D space with the help of NX open